krzentner/language-world/data/text-davinci-003-old/chain_py_md/handle-press-2.py.md

     # Steps:
     #  1. Put gripper above handle
     #  2. Drop gripper around handle
-    #  3. Push down on the handle
+    #  3. Push down the handle
-    # First, put the gripper roughly above handle, so that we don't bump it while
+    # We need to put the gripper above the handle before we can grab it,
-    # trying to grab it.
+    # because of the angle of the robot's gripper.
-    if check("the robot's gripper is not above the handle"): robot.put("gripper above handle")
+    if check("the robot's gripper is not vertically aligned with handle"): robot.put("gripper above handle")
-    # If the gripper isn't around the handle, put it around the handle.
+    # Once the gripper is lined up above the handle, we should be able to
+    # grab the handle by moving the gripper down around it.
-    if check("the robot's gripper is not around handle and the robot's gripper is open"): robot.drop("gripper around handle")
+    if check("the robot's gripper is vertically aligned with handle and the robot's gripper is not around handle"): robot.drop("gripper around handle")
-    # If the gripper is near the handle and open, maybe we can grab it by closing
+    # Once the gripper is around the handle, we can just push down on the handle.
-    # the gripper.
-    if check("the robot's gripper is near handle and the robot's gripper is open"): robot.close("gripper around handle")
-    # We closed the gripper, and the handle is still near the gripper, so maybe we
-    # grabbed it.
-    # Try to push down on the handle.
-    # If we didn't grab it, we'll just go back to an earlier step.
-    if check("the robot's gripper is above handle and the robot's gripper is closed"): robot.push("down on handle")
+    if check("the robot's gripper is around handle"): robot.push("down on handle")
 ```